 The average yearly saving on Quidco is £280 a year so they are both well worth signing up for as you can earn cashback on all your insurances, along with an Aladdin’s cave of other goodies!

 Use the correct job title

-This is one I could never get my head around when I worked in car insurance, believe it or not, I once had to turn former Manchester United and England defender Gary Neville as I couldn’t even get a quote for him as he stated his profession was a footballer.
+This is one I could never get my head around when I worked in car insurance, believe it or not, I once had to turn a former Manchester United player down as I couldn’t even get a quote for him as he stated his profession was a footballer.

 If you were to describe yourself as a chef, you will pay on average £98 more than if you had have used kitchen staff as the option – and the problems are not restricted to chefs.

 Construction workers pay more than builders followed by bricklayers who pay more than builders, sounds crazy right?

 It doesn’t stop there, music teacher pay £86 more than teachers and office managers pay more than office administrators.

 If you job title is covered by more than one category, check them all to make sure you are getting the cheapest option.